 Sore igai no bashode wa, mana-mo-do ni settei no ue, tsuuwa wa o hikae kudasai.
 Go kyouryoku o onegai itashimasu.

-Meaning: In other areas, please set it to silent mode (manner mode) and refrain from talking on the phone.
+Meaning: Please set it to silent mode (manner mode) and refrain from talking on the phone in other areas.
 Thank you for your cooperation.

 Japanese Train Announcements You’ll Hear When A Train is Making Stops